nomadmotors/blog/content/posts/fearless-but-expensive/index.md

 ### Use RTIC

-When safety is of upmost importance.
+When safety is of utmost importance.